 Supply Chain Management

-This course will cover the role, the steps and the analysis methods to produce goods and services in support of the production and operations management functions.
-Topics include: forecasting, inventory policies and models, production systems and philosophies (e.g. JIT/Lean), job shop scheduling, aggregate production planning, and Material Requirement Planning (MRP).
-Students will understand the importance of production control and its relationship to other functions within the organization.
-Case studies and the design of actual production systems will be emphasized.
+This course covers the process and the analysis methods used to produce goods and services to support of the production and operations management functions.
+Topics include: forecasting, inventory policies and models, job shop scheduling, aggregate production planning, and ERP systems.
+Students will understand the importance of production control and its relationship to other functions within the organization, and the role of mathematical optimization to support production planning.
+The course emphasizes how a production process can be characterized by a process that requires answering a sequence of decision-making problems.
+The course will show how the production functions integrate with each other and how their coordination can be automated through mathematical programming.
+Identifying opportunities for improvement through optimization is also highlighted.
+(Prerequisites: ISEE-601 or (ISEE-301 and (STAT-251 or MATH-251)) or equivalent courses.)
+Lecture 3 (Spring).

 Global Facilities Planning

 Facilities planning determines how an activity's tangible fixed assets best support achieving the activity's objective.
 This course will provide knowledge of the principles and practices of facility layout, material handling, storage and warehousing, and facility location for manufacturing and support facilities.
 Tools for sizing the resources needed, planning, design, evaluation, selection, and implementation will be covered.
 The focus of the course will cover both management and design aspects, with the focus being more heavily on the management aspects.
 (This course is available to RIT degree-seeking graduate students.)
 Lecture 3 (Fall).

 Production Systems Management